hansake/Z180_Computer/README.md

 # Z180_Computer
 Initial design of Z180 computer.
+Not tested yet.

 Includes a Z180 CPU, 1MB RAM memory, 128kB EPROM.
 The lower 128kB physical memory is switchable between EPROM and RAM.